anirudhjayaraman/covid-19-india/README.md

 All code are kept in code/

 ## Sourcing / Downloading / Cleaning Data -
-- **source_data.R**: scrapes through the [Covid-19 India Tracker](https://api.covid19india.org/) to load latest Covid-19 data on India into your R-environment.
+- **source_data.R**: scrapes the [Covid-19 India Tracker](https://api.covid19india.org/) to load latest Covid-19 data on India into your R-environment.
 - **harvest_data.R**: does what *source_data.R* does, and in addition also stitches some disaggregated raw data and ensures dates are in workable formats.
 - **state_wise_data.R**: collates state-wise data into state-specific time series datasets for each state.
 The data contains daily and cumulative confirmed, recovered and deceased cases for a given state from 14-Mar-2020.
 In order to check which state datasets are available at any given time: